 - Intensify skin irritation.

-- Result in new blemishes in new areas of your skin.
+- Result in new blemishes in new areas.

-Unlike skin purging, breakouts result in fresh blemishes and skin issues.
-And there’s very little chance that your skin will get used to the product.
-Most of the times, it causes further damage.
-Hence, it is better to stop using the product.
+Unlike skin purging, breakouts cause fresh blemishes and skin issues.
+And there is very little chance that your skin will get used to the product as most of the time, it causes further damage.

 What Products May Cause Skin Purging?